-8. REASONS FOR RECOMMENDATIONS/PROPOSED DECISION
+9. REASONS FOR RECOMMENDATIONS/PROPOSED DECISION

-8.1 It is essential that the Council takes steps to ensure that a robust performance management plan and framework are in place, alongside the work of the Programme Management Office, Finance and Risk.
+9.1 It is essential that the Council takes steps to ensure that a robust performance management plan and framework are in place, alongside the work of the Programme Management Office, Finance and Risk.
 Delivery against the actions in the CRIP and sustainable improvements in services are unlikely to happen without it.

-9. OPTIONS CONSIDERED AND REJECTED
+10. OPTIONS CONSIDERED AND REJECTED

-9.1 None.
+10.1 None.

-10. FINANCIAL AND RISK ASSESSMENT CONSIDERATIONS
+11. FINANCIAL AND RISK ASSESSMENT CONSIDERATIONS

-10.1 There are no direct financial implications arising from this report.
-There will be financial implications associated with the delivery of the projects and actions within the Croydon Renewal and Improvement Plan which have been factored in to the Medium Term Financial Strategy.
+11.1 There are no direct financial implications arising from this report.
+There will be financial implications associated with the delivery of the projects and actions within the Croydon Renewal and Improvement Plan which have been factored into the Medium Term Financial Strategy.
 The delivery of these projects and actions, and the resulting savings is essential.
 It is therefore critical that effective monitoring and reporting is in place.

-Approved by: Matthew Davis, Head of Finance, (Deputy S151 Officer)
+11.2 Approved by: Matthew Davis, Director of Finance.

-11. LEGAL CONSIDERATIONS
+12. LEGAL CONSIDERATIONS

-- 11.1 The Head of Litigation and Corporate Law comments on behalf of the Director of Law and Governance that section 3(1) of the Local Government Act 1999 requires the council as a best value authority to to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.
-Monitoring of performance information and acting on the findings is an important way in which that obligation can be supported. - 11.2 For the purpose of deciding how to fulfil the duty arising under subsection (1) an authority must consult- - (a) representatives of persons liable to pay any tax, precept or levy to or in respect of the authority, - (b) representatives of persons liable to pay non-domestic rates in respect of any area within which the authority carries out functions, - (c) representatives of persons who use or are likely to use services provided by the authority, and - (d) representatives of persons appearing to the authority to have an interest in any area within which the authority carries out functions. - 11.3 In deciding how to fulfil the duty arising under section 3 (1), who to consult under section 3 (2), or the form, content and timing of consultations under that subsection, an authority must have regard to any guidance issued by the Secretary of State.
-The most recent version of this guidance was published in March 2015: - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/418505/Revised\Best\Value\Statutory\Guidance\final.pdf - 11.4 Any legal implications arising in relation to individual actions will need to be dealt with as projects and decisions come forward for approval. - Approved by: Sandra Herbert Head of Litigation and Corporate Law for and on behalf of the interim Director of Law and Governance and Deputy Monitoring Officer.
+- 12.1 The Head of Litigation and Corporate Law comments on behalf of the Director of Law and Governance that section 3(1) of the Local Government Act 1999 requires the council as a best value authority to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.
+Monitoring of performance information and acting on the findings are an important way in which that obligation can be supported. - For the purpose of deciding how to fulfil the duty arising under subsection (1) an authority must consult- - (a) representatives of persons liable to pay any tax, precept, or levy to or in respect of the authority, - (b) representatives of persons liable to pay non-domestic rates in respect of any area within which the authority carries out functions, - (c) representatives of persons who use or are likely to use services provided by the authority, and - (d) representatives of persons appearing to the authority to have an interest in any area within which the authority carries out functions. - In deciding how to fulfil the duty arising under section 3 (1), who to consult under section 3 (2), or the form, content, and timing of consultations under that subsection, an authority must have regard to any guidance issued by the Secretary of State.
+The most recent version of this guidance was published in March 2015: - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/ attachment\data/file/418505/Revised\Best\Value\Statutory\Guidance\final. pdf - Any legal implications arising in relation to individual actions will need to be dealt with as projects and decisions come forward for approval. - 12.5 Approved by: Sandra Herbert, Head of Litigation and Corporate Law for and on behalf of the Interim Director of Legal Services.

-12. HUMAN RESOURCES IMPACT
+13. HUMAN RESOURCES IMPACT

-- 12.1 Key to delivery of the Croydon renewal and Improvement Plan will be to retain and invest in a skilled workforce, who are enabled and engaged through a positive organisational culture.
-The council's workforce strategy is aligned to the Croydon Renewal & Improvement Plan and supports building the workforce skills and capacity for the future. - 12.2 Any planned service changes through informed review, will be subject to the council's organisational change procedure and consultation with staff and trade unions.
+Key to delivery of the Croydon renewal and Improvement Plan will be to retain 13.1 and invest in a skilled workforce, who are enabled and engaged through a positive organisational culture.
+The council's workforce strategy is aligned to the Croydon Renewal & Improvement Plan and supports building the workforce skills and capacity for the future.

-Approved by: Elaine Jackson, Interim Assistant Chief Executive.
+- 13.2 Any planned service changes through informed review, will be subject to the council's organisational change procedure and consultation with staff and trade unions. - 13.3 Approved by: Elaine Jackson, Interim Assistant Chief Executive.

-13. EQUALITIES IMPACT
+14. EQUALITIES IMPACT